waawaa/waawaa.github.io/_posts/2022-08-06-Bypass-PPL-Using-Process-Explorer.md

 This driver must be doing black magic to send the Process Explorer GUI the information about PPL processes, and there is something else, Process Explorer can kill handles even from PPL processes, so this is being obviously done from the driver.

-References about killing EDRs with handles can be found in the following git repo, credits to Yaxser @Yas_o_h (i had the bad fortune to reverse engineer all the Process Explorer driver before finding that repo...)
+References about killing EDRs with handles can be found in the following git repo, credits to Yaxser @Yas_o_h (i had the bad fortune to reverse engineer the Process Explorer driver before finding that repo...)

 <https://github.com/Yaxser/Backstab/>